Ituango Dam: Diversion tunnel blockage

 Three tunnels were constructed to divert the Cauca River around the construction site.
 Two were eventually sealed during construction, leaving a third to divert the river.
 Between 28 April and 7 May 2018, three landslides blocked the tunnel, leading the reservoir to fill.
 Engineers attempted to open the two closed tunnels with explosives but were unsuccessful.
-On 10 May, when the reservoir reached the power station intake, engineers began releasing water through the unfinished power house to prevent a breach of the dam.
-On 12 May one of the previous sealed tunnels naturally reopened, which suddenly increased downstream flows by three times the average.
+On 10 May, when the reservoir reached the power-station intake, engineers began releasing water through the unfinished powerhouse to prevent a breach of the dam.
+On 12 May one of the previously sealed tunnels naturally reopened, which suddenly increased downstream flows by three times the average.
 This promoted evacuations downstream, eventually totaling around 25,000.

 On May 16 silt build-up in a portion of the power house, the only means to drain the reservoir, led to water escaping into a transit gallery used by construction vehicles.
 The water eventually poured onto the downstream face of the dam, eroding the roadway and a portion of the riprap.
-Subsequently, EPM announced a risk of collapse existed and workers continued to fill the dam to its design height in hopes the spillway could be used to prevent an over-topping of the dam.
+Subsequently, EPM announced that a risk of collapse existed, and workers continued to fill the dam to its design height in hopes that the spillway could be used to prevent an over-topping of the dam.
 Heavy rainfall was expected in the Cauca River basin through the end of May.

-On May 19 the dam works reached level 405 masl; 5 m below cofferdam target the level.
+On May 19 the dam works reached an elevation of 405 m, 5 m below the cofferdam's target level.
 On May 25 Dr Ordoñez issued a letter expressing his panic about the situation because "Ituango project is dead and there is no control over it, so the most natural thing is to expect it to fail; we are sure that it is easier to fail than not to fail, and we are truly in a panic".

 Environmental impact

-Some sources argue the dam construction has severe ecological consequences, and there are displaced families, environmentalists, youth groups and concerned locals that oppose the project.
-Other publications argue the project will benefit millions through extra revenue towards social and infrastructure programs.
+Some sources argue that the dam construction has severe ecological consequences, and there are displaced families, environmentalists, youth groups, and concerned locals that oppose the project.
+Other publications argue that the project will benefit millions through extra revenue towards social and infrastructure programs.